abbeymaniak/ACF_Unique_Field_Guard/README.md

 - Once activated, the plugin will automatically check for duplicate values in the ACF fields you configure.
 - If a duplicate is detected, the user will be redirected back to the edit page with an admin notice informing them of the issue.

+== Screenshots ==

+1. Name and Activation of the plugin.
+2. location of the checkbox on the custom field.
+3. location of the unique checkbox activated on the custom field.

 ### Support